freerange/site/soups/blog/hello-printer.markdown

 I've written some extremely trivial (both in scope and implementation) content services for [sending messages](http://printer-mail.herokuapp.com) ([source code](http://github.com/freerange/printer-mail), see picture above) and [sending drawings](http://printer-paint.herokuapp.com) ([source code](http://github.com/freerange/printer-paint), see picture below).

-If you take a quick look at their source, and the [Printer API](https://github.com/freerange/printer/wiki/API), then it should be quite clear how you can add your own printer (see below) to those services, or run your own copies of them.
-If it isn't, [please let me know!](https://github.com/freerange/printer/issues/new?title=I+am+confused+about+building+services)
+If you take a quick look at their source, and the [Printer API](https://github.com/freerange/printer/wiki/API), then it should be quite clear how you can add your own printer (see below) to those services, or run your own copies of them, and -- **most importantly** -- write your own content services for the stuff *you* would like to print.
+If it isn't clear, [please let me know!](https://github.com/freerange/printer/issues/new?title=I+am+confused+about+building+services)

 I've also written a very simple example of an automated content publisher, which "delivers" [a weather forecast](http://printer-weather.herokuapp.com) to a printer at a fixed time.